thumbsup/thumbsup/README.md

   --include             Glob pattern of files to include  [array] --exclude             Glob pattern of files to exclude  [array]

+Meta data provider (one of those, optional, exclusive):
+  --instagram     Path to the media.json file provided in the Instagram export  [string] --google-photo  Path to the media.json file provided in the Google Photo export  [string] --picasa        Automatically includes meta data from Picasa.ini files  [boolean]

 Output options:
   --thumb-size            Pixel size of the square thumbnails  [number] [default: 120] --large-size            Pixel height of the fullscreen photos  [number] [default: 1000]